gabridome/docs/bitcoinclients.md

 ## UHS

-An other [proposal][UHS] which goes in this direction is Cory Fields' UHS, in which the receiver could have **the same security without keeping the whole UTXO set but just a set of an hash for each UTXO**.
+An other [proposal][UHS] which goes in this direction is Cory Fields' UHS, in which the receiver could have **the same security of an UTXO based wallet without keeping the whole UTXO set but just a set composed by an hash for each UTXO (UHS)**.
 This hash is obtained by some agreed upon data from the preceding transaction output to verify the "power to spend" concatenated with the ID of the UTXO the outpoint.
 If this interesting proposal is adopted, future clients would store just